TechEmpower/FrameworkBenchmarks/frameworks/Ruby/README.md

 #### Install RVM

-Most install.sh files will at least this ():
+Most install.sh files will at least have this:

     #!/bin/bash